1. Forth a question

 2.1 Lean chromium theory

-The intergranular corrosion of commonly used austenitic stainless steel in oxidizing or weakly oxidizing medium is mostly caused by improper heating during processing or use.
+The intergranular corrosion of commonly used austenitic stainless steel in oxidizing or weakly oxidizing environments is usually caused by improper heating during processing or use.
 Improper heating refers to heating or slowly cooling the steel through the temperature range of 450-850°C, which makes it vulnerable to intergranular corrosion.
 This temperature range is therefore considered dangerous for austenitic stainless steel.

 2.2 Theory of selective dissolution of grain boundary impurities